Strength and Conditioning

 When students begin at UW Oshkosh with an interest in a Kinesiology major, they are entered into the Pre-Kinesiology major.

-To apply, a student submits an admissions portfolio that includes a cover letter, a resume, and an admissions essay.
-The deadline for submission of the admissions portfolio is on the last Friday of each semester.
+To apply, a student submits an admission portfolio that includes a cover letter, a resume, and an admissions video.
+The deadline for submission of the admission portfolio is the last Friday of each semester.

 Students may apply for admission while the courses are in progress; however, admission is dependent upon successful completion of each course.
 All applications will be reviewed and evaluated within three weeks following the end of the semester.
 Students will receive formal notification of the admission committee’s decision no later than five weeks after the semester ends.
 The decision will be sent to each student’s University email address.